11lein/dasher-docker/README.md

 A docker file for a dasher installation on a rpi to control a e.g. squeezebox server on a max2play.

-I had a RaspberryPi3 with a Max2Play Image (https://www.max2play.com/) with LMS (SqueezeBox Server) and Jivelite to run a small office web and spotify radio.
+I had a RaspberryPi3 (rpi) with a Max2Play Image (https://www.max2play.com/) with LMS (SqueezeBox Server) and Jivelite to run a small office web and spotify radio.
 It can be easily controlled by WebUI or several apps.
 But when I was about to left the office, I always noticed that I have forgot to turn off the radio.
 Powering the Computer back on seems not to be a very smart solution.
 A IoT Button next to the door should do the trick.
 I read something about hacking amazons dash button and the 5 € you will get back with first order.

+I found maddox/dasher on GitHub, but it's a little bit outdated and will not run with the current node version.
+While trying to get it to work, I have messed everthing up and the radio player client stopped working caused by the downgraded node version.
+I had Docker on my bucket list and it seems predestined for the job.
+I am totally newbie to this topic and I will be thankful for any advice.

 ## Required hardware

-* RaspberryPi with a Rasbian derivat (e.g. Max2Play)
+* RaspberryPi2/3/+ with a Rasbian derivat (e.g. Max2Play)
 * Amazon Dash Button*

 *) Buy one for a product you need at least one time, setup it up as intended and place your order.
 Remove the button in the Amazon App and set it up as described below.